CITE: Evaluating Threats

 To edit an action, follow these steps:

-3. Select the action to be edited, and click on the Edit Icon next to the action.
+- Select the action to edit and click Edit next to the action.

-4. Here, users will be prompted the same action's edit component as when adding a new action.
+- The system opens the same edit component used when creating a new action.

-5. After doing all the necessary edits, click Save.
+- After making all necessary edits, click Save.

 Delete an Action